valyala/Varnish-Cache/doc/sphinx/reference/varnishd.rst

 simple_list
   A simple singlyy-linked list.
 Not recommended for production use.

-classic[,buckets]
+classic
   A standard hash table.
 This is the default.
 The hash key is the CRC32 of the object's URL modulo the size of the hash table.
 Each table entry points to a list of elements which share the same hash key.
-The buckets parameter specifies the number of entries in the hash table.
-The default is 16383.
+The number of buckets in the hash table can be specified via -p hash_buckets=<buckets>.

 Storage Types
 -------------